 - About the Work: consists of George Karatheodoris’ explanatory notes, conclusions of research.

-- The Notebooks: Carefully dated and handwritten, they contain his research and insights on the problem of gauge gravity and quantization.
-Each notebook required its own page in order to preface a list of author commentary and page numbers.
+- The Notebooks: Carefully dated and handwritten, required its own webpage in order to preface a list of author commentary and page numbers for reader’s reference.

 - The Articles: ‘Gravity on a Lie algebroid structure,’ (last work in progress), proposes a new framework for a generalized gauge gravity and quantization.
 Research for this paper, in About the Work.
-The article’s incompleteness requires reference to the notebooks.
+The article’s incompleteness may require reference to the notebooks.

 - Philosophical Notes and Biographical Notes are still under construction.